Office 2019 vs. Office 2021 – Differences Between the PC Versions

 Office Professional

-Prices vary depending on the edition and region, but Office 2021 tends to be about 10–20% more expensive than Office 2019 at launch.
+Prices vary depending on the edition and region, but Office 2021 is generally about 10–20% more expensive than Office 2019 at launch.

 The choice between Office 2019 and Office 2021 depends on your needs.
-If you care about stability, a familiar environment, and don't need the latest features, Office 2019 will suffice.
-However, if you plan to use a modern operating system, need better performance, and want new features (especially in Excel and PowerPoint), Office 2021 will be a more future-proof solution.
+If you value stability and a familiar environment and don’t need the latest features, Office 2019 will suffice.
+However, if you plan to use a modern operating system, need better performance, and want new features (especially in Excel and PowerPoint), then Office 2021 will be the more future-proof solution.